-Bill Clinton Gets Thrown Under the Bus — the Age of Clinton Is Over
+Bill Clinton Gets Thrown Under the Bus - the Age of Clinton Is Over - www.independentsentinel.com

-Senator Kirsten Gillibrand (D-NY) has been mentioned as a 2020 presidential candidate and is a Democrat icon.
+Senator Kirsten Gillibrand (D-NY) has been mentioned as a 2020 presidential candidate and is being held up as a Democrat icon.
 That is why it matters that she came out against Bill Clinton on a most sensitive of topics, long denied by Democrats – Bill abused women.
-The message should be clear – the Age of Clinton is over.
+The message from this should be clear – the Age of Clinton is over.

 Democrats are finally apologizing to alleged rape victim Juanita Broadderick and are condemning Hillary’s lecherous husband.
 It’s in their interests to do it as more and more Democrats are being exposed as molesters and while they want to trash Roy Moore into a loss in next month’s election.